+4.2 USERS

-4.2 USERS The program can store data for an unlimited number of users.
+The program can store data for an unlimited number of users.
 The settings for each user are independent, but only one user (or a guest) can be active at a time.
 Use the Add and Delete buttons to add or remove users.
-The program will ask you to set password and image; click Skip to bypass.
-Options User Add User Name: Hermione Options User Add User Add User Were Add User Add User Flavored: Witch Skip Next Skip Next Skip Finish Clear Clear Clear Track Usage 4.3 SETTINGS
+The program will ask you to set password and avatar; click Skip to bypass.
+After an avatar is selected, it can be customized with the Edit button.

+4.3 SETTINGS

 Click the Settings button in the Main Options window to bring up the Settings windows, each accessed by its tab.
 This will change settings for the current named user or for Guest.

+NOTE: The HUB button (HUB), to the left of Settings, is for syncing student accounts online.
+See p.
+31.

+Click Settings in the main Options window to bring up the tabs for three menus: Program Settings, Activity Settings, and System Settings.

+The first tab brings up Program Settings, which apply to all activities in the program for the named user or Guest.

-4.3.1 PROGRAM SETTINGS TAB These settings are applied to all categories and activities for this user.
+4.3.1 PROGRAM SETTINGS TAB

+These settings are applied to all categories and activities for this user.

 Level Mode-There are two different level modes, selected with check box.

 Practice mode: This mode allows three attempts to answer a question.
 After three incorrect answers, the program will provide the correct answer and move on to the next question.

 Test mode: This mode allows only one attempt to answer a question.
 If the answer is incorrect, the correct answer will be provided and the program will move on.

 Questions per Session-The number of questions per session.
 The options are 5, 10, 15, 20, 50 or 100 questions.
 This selection applies to both Practice mode and Test mode.

 Rewards-both spoken and animated rewards can play after a correct answer.

 Animated Rewards: Pulldown menu to select type of animation or disable it.

 Child Rewards: These animations include balloons, butterflies, rockets, and more.

 Teen/Adult Rewards: When this is selected, one of several colorful graphics will appear.

 Speech Reward: Check box.
 When this is selected, a positive phrase such as "That's Correct!" or "Good for you!" will be played after a question is answered correctly.